heseltime/heseltime.github.io/pages/rDai.md

 # NLP/LLM Application (2023 Practicum) #

+(I am seeking interning opportunities in this area for the summer of 2023.)

 # Knowledge Representation and Reasoning (2023 Project) #

 Prolog (Programming in Logic) implements First Order Logic, allowing evaluation and checking.
 Resolution strategy is Back Tracking and Depth First, so logical programming is to a degree sequential as well, but not the way programming laguages usually work.
 In this way it is similar to SMT, see below.